What is the Principal Advisory Committee or School Council?

 Councils provide an opportunity for local school decisions by representing the interests of the school community to the principal, who in turn conveys the information to Regional Superintendents, the Superintendent, and, if necessary, the Board of Education.

 Interested in joining the PAC?
-Please contact any member of the PAC (see below).
+Please contact any member of the PAC (see below) and see the information below to learn more about how to declare your candidacy:

 Get Involved with PAC